 - Web Accessibility 101: Screen Magnification & Reflow in Acrobat Reader

-When creating a new page, be sure that the title is descriptive of what is on that page.
-This will help search engines find the page as well.
+The page title is descriptive of what is on that page.
+This helps search engines find the page as well.

-Always start with the page title and render it heading level H1.
-Do not use H1 for anything else.
-In most cases start page headings with H2, and progress down as necessary.
-Always drop down only one level at a time.
-For example, do not skip from an H2 to an H4 tag.
-If any level of header text is too large or too small, you can manually adjust it on that particular page in the WordPress editor, while still keeping the same heading level for a screen reader.
+Page titles are always heading level H1 and we do not use H1 for anything else.
+In most cases we start page headings with H2, and progress down as necessary, dropping only one level at a time.
+For example, we do not skip from an H2 to an H4 tag.
+If any level of header text is too large or too small, we manually adjust it on that particular page in the WordPress editor, while still keeping the same heading level for a screen reader.

 Web pages often use colors to provide visual clues.
 There is nothing wrong with this, and in fact you don’t need to diminish the aesthetic qualities of a page to be in compliance.
-Rather, be aware that anytime colors are used to convey either navigational or content information, you need to provide another means of conveying information that does not rely on color.
+We make sure that when colors are used to convey either navigational or content information, we provide another means of conveying information that does not rely on color.
 Depending on the situation, this can be done by effective language in the title tags, or ensuring that the text adequately conveys the information and that the images are supplemental.
 In the case of colors presented as embedded images, the WordPress image editor provides a field for alt and title information.